all about the French silicone breast implants case: risks, successful compensations and other updated information for

-As French Supreme Court does not judge on the substance, it could not sentence TUV directly and therefor, referred the proceedings to the Paris Court of Appeal, which will take into account its indications.
+As French Supreme Court does not judge on the substance, it could not sentence TUV directly and therefor, referred the proceedings to the Paris Court of Appeal.

 TUV 2 and 3

 In 2014 and 2015 Olivier Aumaitre subpoenaed again TUV Rheinland before the Commercial Court in two procedures known as TUV 2 and TUV 3.
 He defends the interests of 15,000 patients and 40 clinics and distributors.
 More than 5000 other patients joined this procedure through other lawyers.

 In January 2017 TUV was again sentenced to compensate victims and to pay a provision of 3000 euros to each patient.
 Provisional execution was confirmed by the Aix-en-Provence Court of Appeal TUV pays 60 million to the victims.

 TUV 4 and TUV 5

 A procedure called TUV 5 is pending for 3000 new victims.

 One patient also obtained TUV’s condemnation before the Valencia Regional Court.

 The European regulation provides that any manufacturer of medical devices must use a notified body which certifies that the products comply with the essential requirements in terms of quality and safety and protection for consumers.